-Once we have established a solid base fitness, in which we have gone beyond our novice weight training stage, it is essential to makes some key changes to promote continual muscle growth and fat loss.
+Once we have established a solid base fitness, in which we have gone beyond our novice weight training stage, it is essential to make some key changes to promote continual muscle growth and fat loss.

-It is important to note that this cannot be achieved unless we consume adequate nutrients to promote muscle recovery, and the growth of new muscle tissue.
+It is important to note that this cannot be achieved unless we consume adequate nutrients to promote muscle recovery and the growth of new muscle tissue.

 If we do tick these four key boxes, you can be guaranteed to bust through your training plateau and build a lean, muscular physique.

 This is just one resource of many.
 Do your own research and find out what sort of cardio or food you should be eating.
-However, the principles in this article remain the building blocks of building strong and muscular body.
+However, the principles in this article remain the building blocks of building a strong and muscular body.